MathiasVDS1/ProjectManagement/README.txt

-Hoe runnen? run in terminal "streamlit run app.py"
+To run: type streamlit run app_v2.py in the terminal
-Wel eerst de packages downloaden met pip install